swift-server/swift-aws-lambda-runtime/readme.md

 ## Deploying your Swift Lambda functions

-There is a full deployment guide available in [the documentation](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/main/documentation/awslambdaruntime).
+There is a full deployment guide available in [the documentation](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/main/documentation/awslambdaruntimecore/deployment).

-> [!NOTE]
-> We will add the deep link to the correct page once published on the [Swift Package Index](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime).

 There are multiple ways to deploy your Swift code to AWS Lambda.
 The very first time, you'll probably use the AWS Console to create a new Lambda function and upload your code as a zip file.
 However, as you iterate on your code, you'll want to automate the deployment process.